RachaellNihalaani/ImageSegmentation/Datasets/c4kc-KiTS.md

 When analyzing such multi-phase CT data, it's important to consider the characteristics of each phase to accurately interpret the images and derive meaningful insights, especially in tasks like tumor segmentation or organ delineation.

 ------------------------------------------------------------------------------------------------------------------
-When we clone data from github, and follow the Usage instructions, it will download 300 cases (this is what is used by Vol2Flow I believe)
+When we clone data from github, and follow the Usage instructions, it will download 300 cases